regen-network/regen-server/README.md

 ## Starting a development server

-1. Install all dependencies with `yarn`
+1. Install all dependencies with `yarn`.
-2. Start a development server with `yarn dev`
+2. Start a development server with `yarn dev`.
+This runs in parallel the node `server` and watches/builds code in the `worker` (used for sending emails at the moment).
 3. Start coding!!

 ## Database migrations